Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Jump-robust inference on rough processes

 In particular, this implies that \(n^{2H-1}\sum_{j=1}^n\big(\Delta_{n,j}^{(1)}X\big)^2\stackrel{\P}{\rightarrow}\int_0^1\sigma_s^2\,\intdiff s\), as $n\to\infty$. \end{prop}

 This result is based on central limit theorems for power variations of integral fractional processes from \cite{corcuera2006power} and some estimates for the jumps.
 In fact, the possible robustness with respect to jumps was already mentioned by \cite{corcuera2006power}.
 Contrary to the situation for $H=1/2$, the mean of rescaled squared increments consistently estimates the integrated squared volatility, also in the presence of jumps.
 This works without truncation.
 In particular, if $H<1/4$, the central limit theorem for the integrated squared volatility with the standard optimal rate $n^{1/2}$ carries over.
-The limit theorem is then completely analogous to the continuous case when $(Y_t)$ is observed and general semimartingale jumps in $(X_t)$ are asymptotically negligible.
+The limit theorem is then completely analogous to the continuous case when $(Y_t)$ is observed and quite general jumps in $(X_t)$ are asymptotically negligible.
+In particular, semimartingale jumps satisfy the assumptions.
 If $H>1/2$, the statistic left-hand side in \eqref{intvola} would diverge in the presence of jumps instead.
-For this reason, we use smaller powers $p$ for our statistical methods in \eqref{Tn} and \eqref{Rn}, which should be valid for all $H\in(0,1)$.
+For this reason, we use smaller powers $p$ for our statistical methods in \eqref{Tn} and \eqref{Rn}, which should work for all $H\in(0,1)$.
 While smaller $H$ and rougher paths of $(Y_t)$ make the detection of jumps more difficult, the effect of smaller $H$ on the robustness is positive instead.
 These effects can be seen as two sides of the same coin.
 In Figure \ref{Fig:paths} we see that the influence of increments with jumps becomes smaller compared to other increments when $H$ is smaller.
 It is thus natural that robustness of non-adjusted statistics -- when we ignore jumps -- is more likely to hold for smaller $H$.

 Next, we point out that a standard estimator of the Hurst exponent is robust with respect to jumps without adjustments in the rough case when $H$ is small. \begin{prop} The estimator of the Hurst exponent,